Date of Degree

 These three compounds have been utilized as supramolecular building blocks in metal organic frameworks (MOFs) as well as organic co-crystals mediated by hydrogen bonding as well as halogen bonding.
 A fluorescent complex of the tetraacid with zinc has been obtained which crystallized in a non-centrosymmetric space group due to solvent and water ligands on the zinc center.
 A coordination polymer has been obtained via solvothermal synthesis using tetrapyridyl TPE and zinc chloride.
 Lewis basicity of tetrapyridyl TPE's has also been utilized in organic co-crystalline assemblies mediated by halogen bonding interactions with iodoperfluoroarenes.
 Finally, Halobenzoyl esters of TPE based compounds have been synthesized and halogen bonding properties of these compounds have been exploited to achieve solid state porous networks.

 xvi, 142 pages

 Copyright 2011 Pradeep Paresh Kapadia

 Kapadia, Pradeep Paresh.
-"Tetraphenylethylene: a versatile supramolecular framework." dissertation, University of Iowa, 2011.
+"Tetraphenylethylene: a versatile supramolecular framework."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.